petrstepanov/bimmersticker-hexo/source/return-and-refund-policy/index.md

 You are responsible for the cost and risk of returning the Goods to Us.
 You should send the Goods at the following address:

 <pre>Sticker Store LLC
-514 Woodrow St, Apt F
+732 Thimble Shoals Blvd
-Columbia, SC 29205
+Ste 302A
-United States
+Newport News, VA 23606, United States
 </pre>

 We cannot be held responsible for Goods damaged or lost in return shipment.
 Therefore, We recommend an insured and trackable mail service.
 We are unable to issue a refund without actual receipt of the Goods or proof of received return delivery.